AoxeTech/Aoxe.Mongo/README.md

 var result = query.Where(p => names.Contains(p.Name)).ToList();
 ```

->Notice1:The Zaabee.Mongo will give priority to the property with BsonIdAttribute as the Primary Key.If not found,the property which named "Id"/"id"/"_id" will be follow.
+>Notice1:The Aoxe.Mongo will give priority to the property with BsonIdAttribute as the Primary Key.If not found,the property which named "Id"/"id"/"_id" will be follow.
 >Notice2:TableAttribute in System.ComponentModel.Annotations can be used to mapping the document name.